top of page

 • Provide sensory-friendly classrooms (soft lighting, quiet corners).

-• Train teachers on how autism presents in girls, moving beyond male stereotypes.
+• Train teachers on how autism presents in girls and AFAB individuals, moving beyond cisgender male stereotypes.

 • Offer alternative assessments or flexible participation in group work.